hgovan/stock_news/README.md

 # stock_news

 This repo is designed to aggregate active ticker and leverage the website [finviz](www.finviz.com) to aggregate news associated with that company and produce a sentiment score for each article.
-These scores can then be used in a broader model to better understand the companies public stature
+These scores can then be used in a broader model to better understand the companies public stature.

 ## How do the modules interact with each other...